Hidden Costs of Outsourcing

 - What’s included, excluded, and billable as “project work”?

-- Who owns documentation and updates it?
+- Who owns documentation and keeps it updated?

 - What are the escalation paths and response targets?